LeweyM/LeweyM.github.io/personal-site/content/posts/2-Getting-into-some-code.md

 We'll be following TDD principles when convenient in order to make sure things are working as expected (and because, personally, I find it more fun).
 As we now have our fundamental objects mapped out, we can now start writing some tests.

 Our first test will check the behaviour of a simple FSM which represents the regex expression `abc`.
-The first thing to do is contruct the FSM.
+The first thing to do is construct the FSM.
 We'll do this 'by hand' for now, and later we'll work on a **compiler** that can take a string like `"abc"` and build an FSM automatically.

 ```go
 func TestHandmadeFSM(t *testing.T) {